SHPEUCF/apptutorial/_pages/assignments/Part1.md

 This and the following "blocks" have a similar style, so we can take this into our advantage and reduce the amount of code that we write.

-The rest of the screen, because it doesn't have any functionality *yet* (even in the most updated version), is simpler to code up since we only have to worry about styling for the most part.
+The rest of the screen, because it doesn't have any functionality *yet* (~~even in the most updated version~~ **it has been included in version 1.1**, which was released January 22, 2020), is simpler to code up since we only have to worry about styling for the most part.

 ## Exercise 6
 **TLDR;** Finishing the rest of the screen.